saleheenshafiq9/saleheenshafiq9.github.io/_pages/about.md

 🤖 I'm also curious about the evolving landscape of Generative AI, the challenges and risks tied to its adoption, and how it shapes the future of technology.

+🎓 I hold a B.Sc. in Software Engineering from the University of Dhaka, graduating with a CGPA of 3.86 out of 4.00.

 📚 I'm a prospective PhD student for Fall 2025.